garrandall/popular-music-data/tracks/holidae-in-chingy-ludacris-snoop-dogg.md

 Man know what get them wraps and roll up
-I took a chick in the bathroom seeing what's poppin You know what's on my mind, shirts off and panties dropping Niggaz knocking on the door drunk and acting silly
+I took a chick in the bathroom seeing what's poppin You know what's on my mind, shirts off and panties dropping Niggas knocking on the door drunk and acting silly
 The girl said "can I be in yo video" I'm like "yeah!", "oh really?"
 Now she naked strip teasing, me I'm just cheesing
 She gave me a reason to be a damn heathen